bioinformatics-ca/AWS_2021/AWS_2021_module_4.md

 # Module 4: Searching and sorting files

+## Preamble

+The exercies here are taken from the [Software Carpentry Unix shell lesson](http://swcarpentry.github.io/shell-novice).
+Licensed under CC-BY 4.0 2018–2021 by [The Carpentries](https://carpentries.org).

 ## Setup

 The first step will be to download some example data.
 First move into your home directory, download the example data as a zip file and then unzip the file: